schemathesis/schemathesis/docs/stateful.rst

     If you have multiple rules, they will run in arbitrary order, which may not be desired.
     If you need to run initialization code always at the beginning of each test scenario, use the :meth:`setup` hook instead.

-If you need more control and you'd like to provide the whole payload to your endpoint, then you can do it either by modifying the generated case manually or by creating a new one via the :func:`Endpoint.make_case` function:
+If you need more control and you'd like to provide the whole payload to your API operation, then you can do it either by modifying the generated case manually or by creating a new one via the :func:`APIOperation.make_case` function:

 .. code-block:: python